Submodularity of the expected information gain in infinite-dimensional linear inverse problems: Preliminaries

 In what follows, we also need to work with positive self-adjoint operators and trace-class operators.
 The set of positive self-adjoint bounded linear operators on $\M$ is denoted by $\Lsymp(\M)$:

 A linear operator $\A \in \L(\M)$ is said to be \emph{trace-class} if

 for an orthonormal basis $\{e_i\}_{i=1}^\infty$ of $\M$.
-We recall~\cite[Chapter VI]{ReedSimon80} that if~\eqref{equ:traceclass_def} holds for one orthonormal basis, it holds for any other orthonormal basis, and the value of the sum is independent of the choice of basis.
+If~\eqref{equ:traceclass_def} holds for one orthonormal basis, then it holds for any other orthonormal basis, and the value of the sum is independent of the choice of basis~\cite[Chapter VI]{ReedSimon80}.
 For a trace-class operator, its trace,

 is finite and independent of the choice of an orthonormal basis.

 For a positive self-adjoint trace-class operator $\K$ on $\M$, the \emph{Fredholm determinant}~\cite{Simon77,Simon05} of $\I+\K$ is given by